How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Watch the video about retinal detachment and rupture:

-For treatment, operations are required: ballooning or filling with an extrascleral (external) method, vitrectomy.
+Treatment requires operations: ballooning or filling with an extrascleral (external) method, vitrectomy.

 • sponge implantation, suture fixation;